zper240/showdown_agent/README.md

 """
 ```
 # Submission
 You will submit your agent code **upi.py** and **requirements.txt** through the instructions below to the given Google Drive.
 No other files will be utilised - the code needs to be self sufficient within **upi.py** and all additional package requirements must be captured in the **requirements.txt**.
-Failure to do this correctly will lead to a score of zero - test scripts are provided to make sure you have correctly set things up.
+Failure to do this correctly may lead to a score of zero - test scripts are provided to make sure you have correctly set things up.

 ## Step 1 - Create requirements.txt
 You need to create a requirements.txt that contains all the python packages you are using for your expert agent.